 Tuesday, 4 June 2013, 5 pm – 7:30 pm, University of Bern, UniS, Room 003.

-At the programme’s final policy event, politicians and researchers will comment on the potential of North-South research networks and discuss the role of politics vis-à-vis successful development cooperation.
+At the programme’s final policy event, politicians and researchers commented on the potential of North-South research networks and discussed the role of politics vis-à-vis successful development cooperation.

 Link to flyer (English / PDF 178 KB)

 Clips of the following programme-supported films were shown at the event to illustrate the value of research partnerships:

 Research highlights and their implications for policy and practice

 In this final brochure, we present some of the programme’s highlights and scientific achievements in the research fields of migration, conflict transformation, health care systems, sanitation and wastewater management, natural resources and sustainable regional development, and governance.

 Newsletter No. 11: Swiss Alps

 The latest newsletter highlights NCCR North-South activities in the Swiss Alps.
 Research here has focused primarily on regional development.
 Key topics have included protected areas, World Heritage Sites, and the multifunctional use of alpine landscapes.

 Measuring and monitoring the quality of soils using spectroscopy